UK police discover 39 dead bodies in truck | DW | 23.10.2019

 Authorities are now working to identify the 38 adults and one teenager.

-Police have arrested the 25-year-old driver, reportedly from Northern Ireland, and launched a murder investigation.
+Police have arrested the 25-year-old driver of the truck, reportedly from Northern Ireland, and launched a murder investigation.

 Read more: Extent of abused Vietnamese children trafficked to Europe 'shocking'